stfc/PSyclone/doc/developers.rst

 invokes found in the algorithm layer.
 A schedule includes all required loops and kernel calls that need to be generated in the PSy layer for the particular invoke call.
-Once the loops and kernel calls have been created then (if the DISTRIBUTED_MEMORY flag is set to True) PSyclone adds any required halo exchanges and global sums.
-This work is all performed in the DynInvoke constructor (__init__) method.
+Once the loops and kernel calls have been created then (if the `DISTRIBUTED_MEMORY` flag is set to `True`) PSyclone adds any required halo exchanges and global sums.
+This work is all performed in the `DynInvoke` constructor (`__init__`) method.

-In PSyclone we apply a lazy halo exchange approach (as opposed to an eager one) adding a halo exchange just before it is required.
+In PSyclone we apply a lazy halo exchange approach (as opposed to an eager one), adding a halo exchange just before it is required.

 It is simple to determine where halo exchanges should be added for the initial schedule.
-There are two cases:
+There are three cases:

 1) loops that iterate over cells and modify a continuous field will access the level-1 halo.
 This means that any field that is read within such a loop must have its level-1 halo clean and therefore requires a halo exchange.
-Note, at the moment PSyclone adds a halo exchange for the modified field (as it is specified as GH_INC which requires a read before a write), however this is definitely not required if there is only one field updated in the kernel.
+Note, at the moment PSyclone adds a halo exchange for the modified field (as it is specified as `GH_INC` which requires a read before a write), however this is not required if there is only one field updated in the kernel.
+This is because we only care about updating owned and annexed dofs, therefore it does not matter what the values of any halo dofs are.

+2) continuous fields that are read from within loops that iterate over cells and modify a discontinuous field must have their annexed dofs clean.
+Currently the only way to make annexed dofs clean is to perform a halo exchange.
+If the `COMPUTE_ANNEXED_DOFS` configuration variable is set to `True` then no halo exchange is required as annexed dofs will always be clean.
+If the `COMPUTE_ANNEXED_DOFS` configuration variable is set to `False` then a halo exchange must be added if the previous modification of the field is known to be from within a loop over dofs, or if the previous modification of the field is unknown (i.e. outside the invoke) as the previous modification may have been from within a loop over dofs.

-2) fields that have a stencil access will access the halo and need halo exchange calls added.
+3) fields that have a stencil access will access the halo and need halo exchange calls added.

-Halo exchanges are created separately (for fields that read their halo) for each loop by calling the create_halo_exchanges() method within the DynLoop class.
+Halo exchanges are created separately (for fields with halo reads) for each loop by calling the `create_halo_exchanges()` method within the `DynLoop` class.

-In the situation where a field reads from its halo in more than one kernel in different loops we do not want to add too many halo exchanges, one will be enough as long as it is placed correctly.
-To avoid this problem we add halo exchange calls for loops in schedule order (first loop to last).
+In the situation where a field's halo is read in more than one kernel in different loops, we do not want to add too many halo exchanges - one will be enough as long as it is placed correctly.
+To avoid this problem we add halo exchange calls for loops in the order in which they occur in the schedule.
 A halo exchange will be added before the first loop for a field but the same field in the second loop will find that there is a dependence on the previously inserted halo exchange so no additional halo exchange will be added.

+The algorithm for adding the necessary halo exchanges is as follows:
-The algorithm iterates over loops in schedule order.
-The create_halo_exchanges() method then iterates over each field that reads from its halo (determined by the unique_fields_with_halo_reads() method in the DynLoop class).
+For each loop in the schedule, the `create_halo_exchanges()` method iterates over each field that reads from its halo (determined by the `unique_fields_with_halo_reads()` method in the `DynLoop` class).

 For each field we then look for its previous dependencies (the previous writer(s) to that field) using PSyclone's dependence analysis.
-Three cases can occur, 1: there is no dependence, 2: there are multiple dependencies and 3: there is one dependence.
+Three cases can occur: 1) there is no dependence, 2) there are multiple dependencies and 3) there is one dependence.

-1) If no previous dependence is found then we add a halo exchange call before the loop (using the internal helper method _add_halo_exchange()).
-If the field is a vector field then a halo exchange is added for each vector.
-The internal helper method _add_halo_exchange itself uses the internal helper method _add_halo_exchange_code().
-This method creates an instance of the DynHaloExchange class for the field in question and adds it to the schedule before the loop.
+1) If no previous dependence is found then we add a halo exchange call before the loop (using the internal helper method `_add_halo_exchange()`).
+If the field is a vector field then a halo exchange is added for each component.
+The internal helper method `_add_halo_exchange` itself uses the internal helper method `_add_halo_exchange_code()`.
+This method creates an instance of the `DynHaloExchange` class for the field in question and adds it to the schedule before the loop.
 You might notice that this method then checks that the halo exchange is actually required and removes it again if not.
 In our current situation the halo exchange will always be needed so this check is not required but in more complex situations after transformations have been applied to the schedule this may not be the case.
-This case is found later.
+We discuss this type of situation later.

 2) If multiple previous dependencies are found then the field must be a vector field as this is the only case where this can occur.
-We then choose the closest one and treat it as a single previous dependency (see 3)
+We then choose the closest one and treat it as a single previous dependency (see 3).

 3) If a single previous dependency is found and it is a halo exchange then we do nothing, as it is already covered.
-In our case this will only happen when more than one reader depends on a writer, as discussed earlier.
+This will only happen when more than one reader depends on a writer, as discussed earlier.
 If the dependence is not a halo exchange then we add one.

 After completing the above we have all the halo exchanges required for correct execution.